 Never underestimate the power of education.
 Learn about your employees and help them learn.
 Find coaches and let them share their knowledge and experience.
 A good leader always has a knowledgeable team.
 Your people should grow with you, and you need to give them an opportunity to implement their new abilities and knowledge to reach the team’s goals.

 3. Support Your Employees

-Leadership is lifting a person’s vision to high sights, the raising of a person’s performance to a higher standard, the building of a personality beyond its normal limitations. —Peter Drucker
+Leadership is lifting a person’s vision to high sights, raising a person’s performance to a higher standard, the building a personality beyond its normal limitations. —Peter Drucker

 When your team knows that there is always someone who supports them, they are ready to experiment and break new ground.
 Your support can really become the reason for innovation and new achievements.
 Allow your team to grow and generate new ideas.

 4. Discipline is a Must